 TRANSGENDER SUPPORT GROUP starts in Northwest Florida, provided by A Safe Port Counseling Center.
-The mission of A Safe Port Counseling Center is to provide quality comprehensive counseling services at no cost to the LGBTQPGIA community or persons affected by HIV/AIDS regardless of financial ability in a safe, welcoming, and diverse environment.
-A Safe Port Counseling Center aims to increase the community awareness and sensitivity of the needs of the LGBTQPGIA and those affected by HIV/AIDS.
+The mission of A Safe Port Counseling Center is to provide quality comprehensive counseling services at no cost to the LGBTQPGIA community or persons affected by HIV/AIDS regardless of financial ability, in a safe, welcoming and diverse environment.
+For locations and times call A Safe Port Counseling Center at 850-723-0042.
+The center aims to increase the community awareness and sensitivity of the needs of the LGBTQPGIA and those affected by HIV/AIDS.
 We provide individual, couple, family, and group therapy, as well as free HIV testing.
 Referral and linkage to other services is provided for other needs.
 Career and vocational counseling is available by appointment as needed.
 Some evening and weekend hours are available.

 In Pensacola, at 2050 W. Blount Street inside the Family Center of Pathways for Change.

 In Fort Walton Beach, at OASIS, 1825 Hurlburt Rd, Suite 14.